ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 :::

 :::caution
-Here you will find the formulas for calculating commissions and fees on TON.
+Here you will find the **raw formulas** for calculating commissions and fees on TON.

-But most of them are **already implemented through opcodes**!
-So, you **should use them instead of manual calculations**.
-After reading this section, check [fees calculation](/develop/smart-contracts/fee-calculation) to learn how to calculate fees in FunC contracts using the **new TVM opcodes**.
+However, most of them are **already implemented through opcodes**!
+So, you **should use these opcodes instead of manual calculations**.
+After reading this section, check the [fees calculation](/develop/smart-contracts/fee-calculation) to learn how to calculate fees in FunC contracts using the new TVM opcodes.
 :::

 This document provides a general idea of transaction fees on TON and particularly computation fees for the FunC code.
 There is also a [detailed specification in the TVM whitepaper](https://ton.org/tvm.pdf).